-A Comprehensive Guide to Buying Property in Japan for Foreigners: Own a House in Japan in 10 Steps
+Own a House in Japan in 10 Steps: A Comprehensive Guide to Buying Property in Japan for Foreigners

 Can foreigners buy property in Japan?

 Firstly, can a foreigner buy a house in Japan?
-We answered that question in depth in our article here (How Difficult Can It Be to Buy a Property in Japan for Foreigner?), but in short, In Japan, anyone can buy a house regardless of their citizenship, as long as they can afford it.
-However, it is strongly advised to go to Japan to view the property prior to purchasing, and finish the transaction.
-After you have have decided you are interested in pursuing the goal of buying property in Japan, we recommend you follow these steps.
+We answer that question in depth in our article here (How Difficult Can It Be to Buy a Property in Japan for Foreigner?), but in short, In Japan, anyone can buy a house regardless of their citizenship, as long as they can afford it.
+However, it is strongly advised to go to Japan to view the property prior to purchasing and closing the transaction.
+After you have decided you are interested in pursuing the goal of buying real estate in Japan, we recommend you follow these steps.

 1. Assessing your situation + Researching finance options